Course - Design of Cyber-Physical Systems - TTM4160

 C. General competence:

 The learning outcomes of this course are related to the construction of cyber-physical systems that can be the backbone of digital infrastructures.
 For this reason, such systems are critical to society and therefore must implement relevant functions in a robust, safe, secure, and efficient manner.
 Thus, they are directly related to UN Sustainable Development Goal (SDG) 9 (Industry, Innovation and Infrastructure).
-Indirectly such systems also contribute to other SDGs as enablers in various domains, in particular to goal 2 (Zero Hunger), 3 (Good Health and Wellbeing), 7 (Affordable Clean Energy), and 11 (Sustainable Cities and Communities).
+The systems also contribute indirectly to other SDGs as enablers in various domains, in particular to goal 2 (Zero Hunger), 3 (Good Health and Well-Being), 7 (Affordable Clean Energy), and 11 (Sustainable Cities and Communities).

 Learning methods and activities